rrrene/texas/README.md

 where “myapp” is the application name.

-Change directory to myapp and start the web server:
+Change directory to myapp and run texas:

     $ cd test_project
     $ texas